Get into summer full swing with this light lemon garlic pasta with salmon. Full of fresh, summer flavors!

 Here’s one of my favorite light, summery, sunny type pastas.
 This light lemon garlic pasta with salmon also has the good fortune of being healthy!

 It’s all about simplicity and freshness.
 With fresh basil, garlic, lemon juice, olive oil, capers and salmon, you practically have summer on a plate.

 And to top it off, for a tiny bit of decadence, we’ll sprinkle some Parmesan loving on it.
-There’s no cream sauce to carry it so this is all about the goodness and tastiness of high quality olive oil mixed with fresh, awesome flavors.
+There’s no cream sauce to carry it so this is all about the goodness and tastiness of high-quality olive oil mixed with fresh, awesome flavors.

 While the pasta cooks, season your salmon fillets with salt and pepper to taste and bake it until cooked.
-Baking and cutting the salmon later will result in flakier salmon bits.
-If you want your salmon to have more form, try cubing it while it’s raw and pan-frying it in olive until cooked about 3-4 minutes per side.
-However you decide to prep your salmon, make sure to flake or cube it into bite-sized pieces so there’s enough to go around later.
+You can also pan-sear the salmon for something crispier, about 3-5 minutes per side, depending on thickness.
+However you decide to prep your salmon, make sure to flake or cube it into bite-sized pieces so there’s enough to go around once we mix it all up later.

-Mince the garlic, chop the basil and get your lemon rind ready while the pasta and salmon cooks.
+Mince the garlic, chop the basil and get your lemon rind ready while the pasta and salmon cook.
 As usual, I’m gonna advocate using a microplane for grating your rind and Parmesan cheese.
 It’s worth it.

 And you’re ready to serve.
 Now the fun part begins by plating the pasta and topping it with freshly grated or shaved Parmesan cheese.
 I prefer shaved cause every now and then I find a Parmesan shaving and it feels like you’ve discovered some treasure.
 Also, if you happen to like olives, this pasta really goes well with it!